sreyroth1/inventory_management_system/README.md

 ## Installation / Setup
 1. Clone the repository: https://github.com/sreyroth1/inventory_management_system.git
-3. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `pip install -r requirements.txt`
-4. Run the application
+3. Run the application: `app.py`
+4. Open your browser and navigate to: ` http://127.0.0.1:5000`

 ## Usage
-- Open your browser and go to ` http://127.0.0.1:5000`
 - Login using the default admin account:
   - Username: admin
   - Password: admin123
-- Then user can use all of the feature on the website
+- After logging in, users can access the full dashboard where users can manage products, orders, stock, reports also.

 ## Screenshot
 ### Login/logout